ivyrecords11/openutau-LEAP/README.md

-# LEAP (Letter-Encoded Automatic multi-language Phonemizer)
+# LEAP (Letter-Encoded Automatic multilingual Phonemizer)

 *note: this repository is written by codex*